naraharikr/MagniRobot_voltage_sensor/README.md

 # Master_Thesis
-All the work done during the master thesis
+This repository contains the work done during my Master studies at Aalto Univeristy.
+The necessary hardware and software used for all the projects are provided by Done Enterprises Ab Oy, Vaasa whild doing my master thesis at the organization.

+Volatge Sensor: